Randomized Greedy Online Edge Coloring Succeeds for Dense and Randomly-Ordered Graphs: Preliminaries

-We remark that by this notation, for each time $i$, $A_{i-1}(v) = A^{\phi_i(v)-1}(v)$. \\ Finally, we define the following quantity, called the \emph{error of vertex $v$ with respect to $S$ after phase $r$}: \\
+Finally, we define the following quantity, called the \emph{error of vertex $v$ with respect to $S$ after phase $r$}:

-In our inductive arguments, we will be proving statements about quantities of the form $Q^r(v)$ based on the relative ordering of the times $\last{r}{v}$.
+In contrast, the variables defined below will be superscripted by a phase number $r$, if at all, and are defined only after the last edge in phase $r$ of $v$ arrives and is colored (or fails to be colored).
 Thus, the times $\last{r}{v}$ are important to note down.
 More formally, we define the following partial order on vertex-phase pairs $(v,r) \in V \times [b]$.

 \begin{definition2}[Vertex-Phase and Edge Arrival Ordering, $\prec$] Given pairs $(v,r), (u,s) \in V(G) \times [b]$, we say that $(v,r) \prec (u,s)$ if $\last{r}{v} < \last{s}{u}$. \end{definition2}

 We make one final note about the variables defined in this section.
 Above we have defined two families of variables: those indexed by times steps $i$ that are defined at a known time step $i$, and those that are not defined until the algorithms concludes.
 Note that although the sets in the second family depend on $\mathcal{\gamestate}_{\final}$, the indicator variable for a particular index $i$ belonging to one of these sets only depends on $\mathcal{\gamestate}_{i-1}$, since the identity of $e_i$ and $\phi_i(v)$ are determined at that point.
 For instance, $T^r(v)$ depends on $\mathcal{\gamestate}_{\final}$, but the indicator $\mathds{1}_{\{i \in T^r(v)\}}$ only depends on $\mathcal{\gamestate}_{i-1}$.
 Thus, indicator variables of this form will also belong to the first family of variables and will be used in \Cref{section:wellbehavedcolorings}.